-- 4.5 The Council intends to put in place a Property Management Board, which meets regularly and involves key senior stakeholders (see figure 23 for membership).
-Its role will include: - Establishing clear property objectives and targets to underpin long-term improvement in the performance of the property portfolio; - Monitoring performance reporting; - Holding individuals to account for delivery against responsibilities; - Identifying strategic opportunities to use assets to support corporate priorities; - Ensuring evidence-based value for money decision-making where property is concerned; - Identifying how to improve the long-term financial management of the portfolio; - Identifying and recommending surplus assets for disposal. - 4.6 Terms of reference will be established to support the work of the Board.
-It will be expected to report its key findings and recommendations to the Corporate Management Team, and update Cabinet on performance and key issues.
-The Board will co-ordinate its activity and decision-making with other key corporate decision-making forums such as the Regeneration and Affordable Housing Group to ensure the Council is able to maintain a coherent approach.
+- 4.5 The Council has put in place a Property Management Board, which meets regularly and involves key senior stakeholders (see figure 23 for membership).
+Its role includes: - Establishing clear property objectives and targets to underpin longterm improvement in the performance of the property portfolio; - Monitoring performance reporting: - Holding individuals to account for delivery against responsibilities; - Identifying strategic opportunities to use assets to support corporate priorities; - Ensuring evidence-based value for money decision-making where property is concerned; - Identifying how to improve the long-term financial management of the portfolio; - Identifying and recommending surplus assets for disposal. - 4.6 Terms of reference have been established to support the work of the Board.
+It is expected to report its key findings and recommendations to the Corporate Management Team, and update Cabinet on performance and key issues.
+The Board co-ordinates its activity and decision-making with other key corporate decision-making forums such as the Regeneration and Affordable Housing Group to ensure the Council is able to maintain a coherent approach.